periodic table header image

 Portrait of the English Scientist John Dalton

 In 1803, John Dalton an English School teacher who was interested in physics, meteorology and chemistry (atomic theory) produced a periodic table of sorts.
-It contained a number of observations:
+Dalton's atomic theory which he used to construct his periodic table suggested that:

 John Dalton's periodic table of elements.